jlpteaching/ECS201A/syllabus/syllabus.rst

 #.
 Turning in a PDF of your report before discussion begins on the due date.
 #.
 Bringing a *paper* copy of your report to class.

-To turn in your code and your PDF report, we will use Canvas.
+To turn in your code and your PDF report, we will use Canvas_.

 *Late homeworks receive an automatic 25% reduction per day they are late.
 Homeworks will not be accepted for late submission four days after the due date.*